Our company

 Kevin Eddy

-Kevin Eddy is the Culinary Creative Group’s Chief Development Officer and has been immersed in Denver’s service industry since January 2000.
-Before coming to Denver, Kevin graduated from Michigan State University with a finance degree and moved to Chicago from East Lansing in 1998.
-Then, in January 2000, he opened the Tin Lizzie in LoDo, which later became Spill Lounge.
-While operating Spill, Kevin met Juan Padro, and in 2009 Kevin and his business partners reached out to Juan with an idea—a burger concept in the lower Highlands neighborhood.
-Thus, in 2010, Highland Tap and Burger was born, along with a lasting business partnership.
-Throughout his time in hospitality, and with the Culinary Creative Group specifically, Kevin has appreciated the opportunity to work with hardworking, creative people.
+Kevin Eddy is The Culinary Creative Group’s Chief Development Officer and has been immersed in Denver’s service industry since January 2000.
+Before moving to Denver, Kevin graduated from Michigan State University with a finance degree and relocated from East Lansing to Chicago in 1998.
+In January 2000, he opened the Tin Lizzie in LoDo, which later became Spill Lounge.
+While operating Spill, Kevin met Juan Padró, and in 2009, Kevin and his business partners reached out to Juan with an idea—a burger concept in the Lower Highlands neighborhood.
+Thus, in 2010, Highland Tap & Burger was born, along with a lasting business partnership.
+Throughout his time in hospitality, and specifically with The Culinary Creative Group, Kevin has appreciated the opportunity to work with hardworking, creative people.

 Carrie Baird

-Baird has earned numerous accolades for her work as Executive Chef of Bar Dough including being a semi-finalist for the James Beard Award, Best Chef Mountain in 2019.
-Bar Dough was named one of the 25 Best Restaurants in Denver in 2017, 2018 and 2019 while Baird was the executive chef.
-Most recently, she was the winner of the 2021 Real California Dairy macaroni and cheese competition.
+Baird has earned numerous accolades for her work as Executive Chef of Bar Dough, including being a semifinalist for the 2019 James Beard Award for Best Chef: Mountain.
+Bar Dough was named one of the 25 Best Restaurants in Denver in 2017, 2018, and 2019 while Baird served as executive chef.
+Most recently, Chef Carrie opened her own concept, Fox and the Hen—a playful take on an all-day breakfast restaurant—which has been featured on many best breakfast and brunch lists across the city.

-Baird is currently the Culinary Director for The Culinary Creative Group in Denver where she oversees four Tap & Burger concepts and has a new project in the works, slated for Spring 2022.
+Baird is currently the Culinary Director for The Culinary Creative Group in Denver, where she oversees three Tap & Burger concepts as well as Fox and the Hen.

 Blake edmunds